Nicolas FAURE is a brilliant and inspired French musician who has performed

 Symphonie Orchester Innsbruck), the Camerata Vivaldi, the Bayerisch Kammerorchester Bad Brückenau, and the Münchner Opern Orchester.

-Tonhalle, Bern Casino, Roma Citta della Musica, Firenze Teatro Verdi,...) under the direction of renowned conductors such as Andrés OROZCO-ESTRADA, Atso ALMILA, Tito CECCHERINI,
+Zürich Tonhalle, Bern Casino, Roma Citta della Musica, Firenze Teatro Verdi,...) under the direction of renowned conductors such as Andrés OROZCO-ESTRADA, Atso ALMILA,

-within various ensembles (duets with double bass or guitar, trios with piano, string quartets, quintets with piano or guitar, string sextets, and assorted mixed ensembles).
-He
+music within various ensembles (duets with double bass or guitar, trios with piano, string quartets, quintets with piano or guitar, string sextets, and assorted mixed

 In parallel, with Fanny MAYNE, he created the GAUBERT Trio (flute, cello & piano).
 They received support from illustrious professors and chamber musicians such as Prof. Bernhard SCHMIDT (Mandelring Quartet), Prof. Dirk MOMMERTZ (Fauré Quartet), and Prof. Nina Janßen-Deinzer (Frankfurt’s Ensemble Modern), and passed the competitive entrance examination to become members of the prestigious Yehudi MENUHIN Foundation (Live Music Now) in Munich.
 They honed their musical skills at the Hochschule in Munich and Nuremberg, and distinguished themselves in assorted international chamber music competitions (Leopold Bellan, Fnapec in Paris | European chamber-music contests, etc.).
 They were awarded Second Prize at the Chamber Music Competition hosted by the "Mozart Verein 1829", a member of the International Mozarteum Salzbourg Foundation.